-Karen Brounéus is Associate Professor (docent) in Peace and Conflict Research and Director of Studies at the Department of Peace and Conflict Research, Uppsala University, Sweden.
+Karen Brounéus is Associate Professor (docent) in Peace and Conflict Research at the Department of Peace and Conflict Research, Uppsala University, Sweden.
 Her research focuses on i.a. truth and reconciliation processes after intrastate armed conflict; the gendered dimensions of war and peace; psychological health in postconflict peacebuilding; psychological health in soldiers returning from peacekeeping operations; and the effect of dialogue in inter-ethnic conflict.

 Keywords: peacebuilding gender and conflict truth telling and reconciliation psychological health after war